Juris Doctor (JD)

 • Complete application

-• Bachelor’s Degree recommended, but not required- The Committee of Bar Examiners for the State Bar of California, in accordance with Rule 4.25, requires applicants to have completed a minimum of 60 semester hours or 90 quarter hours of college work.
+• Bachelor’s Degree recommended but not required.
+The Committee of Bar Examiners for the State Bar of California, in accordance with Rule 4.25, requires applicants to have completed a minimum of 60 semester hours or 90 quarter hours of college work.
 This completed work must be equivalent to at least half that required for a bachelor’s degree from a college or university that has degree-granting authority from the state in which it is located; and completed with a grade average adequate for graduation.
+Applicants without a conferred bachelor's degree are required to submit an Application for Evaluation of Pre-Legal Education to The State Bar of California Office of Admissions to request an evaluation of whether they have obtained the pre-legal education necessary before beginning law study.
+This is required by Section 6060 of the California Business and Professions Code.
+A copy of The State Bar of California Office of Admissions Evaluation Letter is required.

 • Official transcripts from all colleges/universities attended at the undergraduate and graduate level must be received no later than 45 days after the start of the term in the year to which the student was admitted.